krbnite/krbnite.github.io/_in_progress/2019-03-28-Getting-Out-of-the-Hype.md

 In data science circles these days, it's often something to do with neural networks.

-Andy's advice here would be to run.
+My advisor's advice here would be to run.

-# Respect the Law of Limiting Originality
+## Respect the Law of Limiting Originality
 So the latest craze inspires you, and you think you have some great ideas!
 Well, be honest with yourself: how original are those ideas likely to be?
 At least treat yourself to a thorough Google search:  how many blog posts or StackExchange comments come dangerously close